Education Advocacy in the time of COVID-19 Return to School

 It was a very positive call with Sharon, Allan, Karen and team all being very willing to offer support and welcome feedback.
 They understand the schooling system can be overwhelming for parents with kids that needs supports and we will keep the conversation and our feedback flowing.
 Thank you to Sharon, Allan, Karen and team for listening to our community needs with such keen ears and willingness to help with a readiness to offer support.

 As always with your student our community sees the best way to engage students with education is to empower them in their education choices where you can.
 It is about using a coaching approach, not a deficit-fix them mindset.
 Give them a direct voice where you can depending on their age- with you or their support team to help them advocate their needs.
 Even with little ones, they often know what helps them learn so empower those abilities if you can.

-You are doing a wonderful job asa parent in these tough and uncertain times - please make sure you get time to look after your needs as well so you can continue to support your loved ones.
+We see how you are doing a wonderful job as parents in these tough and uncertain times - please make sure you get time to look after your needs as well so you can continue to support your loved ones.
 Please email us if you need support here or attend one of our Parent & Carer groups with 3 running this month.
 Thank you to Roo for helping with this advocacy meeting.

 Tamsin Jowett - President Aspergers Victoria

 UPDATE: THIS ADDITIONAL INFORMATION CAME FROM THE DET: 28th May 2020